OXO-Tech-io/cgpshell-backend-api-dotnet/README.md

 # License

-This project is intended for educational and internal organizational use.
+This API is for the CGPShell and its development, which will be integrated with the Bot Assessment